 The Present

-Fast forward to current times, and we have seen a move into EDR (Endpoint Detection and Response) software, which incorporates AI algorithms and cloud-based analysis to determine whether the software is malicious.
+Fast forward to current times, and we’ve seen a move into EDR (Endpoint Detection and Response) software, which incorporates AI algorithms and cloud-based analysis to determine whether the software is malicious.
 End-point Detection has become more about how the data crossing the CPU came to be and how it affects the network.
 Not only is it protecting the system, but it’s investigating and reporting on incidents and threats.

 With a product like Crowdstrike installed, you might get infected by ransomware, but the software would look at it and say, “this fingerprint looks like ransomware; I am not executing that.”
 The hope is that it would protect against it, but the reality is it might not.
 It could be a new version of malware, and the end-point would become infected.